visatlas/mmasia2021/content/blog/call-for-workshop-papers/index.md

 description: Three workshop proposals were accepted for the ACM Multimedia Asia 2021 edition.
 ---

 ## Workshop 1: Visual Tasks and Challenges under Low-quality Multimedia Data

 **[*https://workshopcv.github.io/*](https://workshopcv.github.io/)**

 ### Overview

 The field of computer vision has been a research hotspot, and early research focused on high-quality image or daytime scenes with better illumination.
 Existing vision techniques have achieved better results with an approximately accuracy rate of 96% with these conditions.
 In practice, nearly 90% of criminal activities occur in the night scenes with low quality, especially in major cases.
 The video data collected by the surveillance system in these scene has low contrast and poor quality.
 According to the Ministry of Public Security Evidence Identification Center (China), the proportion of poor quality video images at night is as high as 95%, and the performance of current methods on low- quality visible images is low, which is difficult to cope with the actual security needs.
-There is an urgent need to optimize this problem.
+There is an urgent need to optimise this problem.

 ### Challenge